dukt/social/README.md

 #### Native

-The following providers are natively supported:
+The following login providers are natively supported by Craft Social:

 - Facebook
 - Google